BertrandConxy/GOT-Game-Of-Thoughts/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank everyone who helped us finalize this idea! especially [Imbuto Foundation Initiative](https://www.imbutofoundation.org/iaccelerator/)
+We would like to thank everyone who helped us finalize this project idea and everyone who will be participating in its testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>